seb1k/nut-ntfy/README.md

 Edit the file /etc/nut/send_ntfy

-- Line 3 : replace line YOUR_NTFY_TOPIC by your ntfy topic
+- Line 3 : replace line YOUR_NTFY_TOPIC by your ntfy.sh topic
 - Line 4 : Add your UPS name on : UPS_name="YOUR_UPS_NAME" (You can find it with "upsc -l")